dstebila/frodokem-internet-draft/draft-longa-cfrg-frodokem.md

     b[12] * 2^3 + b[13] * 2^2 + b[14] * 2 + b[15]
 ~~~

-The conversion from octet string to bit string used by the function
+The conversion from byte array to bit string used by the function Unpack
-Unpack is the reverse of this process.
+is the reverse of this process.

 In the functions Pack and Unpack, it is always the case that |b| is a
 multiple of 8.